Women's Meijin (shogi): Format

 The tournament consists of three parts: a preliminary round, a challengers league and a title match.
 Tournament play begins in April to coincide with the beginning of the new shogi season with the title match taking place in January and February of the following calendar year.

 All active women's professional shogi players (including LPSA and unaffiliated women's professionals) are eligible to participate in the preliminary round, which consists of four single-elimination tournaments in which the winner of each tournament advances to the challengers league.
 The time control for preliminary round games is two hours per player.

 The challengers league consists of ten players who are seeded based upon their performance in the previous years' tournament.
 It is a round-robin tournament with a time control of two hours per game with the winner advancing to the title match against the defending Women's Meijin.
 If two of more players tie for first place, a playoff is held with the format depending upon the number of players involved.
 Players finishing second through fifth place remain in the league and are re-seeded for the following year, while the bottom four finishers are relegated from the league and need to re-qualify via the preliminary tournaments.
 In cases where relegation is unclear due to ties, a playoff is held to determine which player remains in the challengers league.

 The title match is a best-of-five format between the defending Women's Meijin and the winner of the challengers league with the time control for each game being three hours per player.
 The winner is awarded the title of "Women's Meijin", while the loser becomes the first seed in the challenger league for the next tournament cycle.

 Queen Meijin

 The lifetime title of "Queen Meijin" is awarded to those players who have won the title five times or more.
 The title is officially awarded once the player has retired from active play.
 As of November 2020, three players have qualified for the title: Hiroe Nakai (1992), Ichiyo Shimizu (1996) and Kana Satomi (2013).

-Past winners
+Winners

-Below is a list of past Women Meijin title holders.
+Below is a list of Women Meijin title holders.
 From 1974 until 1980, the title match was a best-of-three series.
-The number in parenthesis represents the total times a player has won the title.
+The number in parentheses represents the total times a player has won the title.